The Merchant of Venice

 Was Shylock meant to be sympathetic or evil?
 (If evil, then this is a shockingly anti-semitic play…)

-I don’t have answers, as people have been talking about these questions every since the play was published.
+I don’t have answers, as people have been talking about these questions ever since the play was first published.

 I did not enjoy reading it, but I did enjoy the totality of researching it.
 You cannot simply read Shakespeare and expect to come away fulfilled.
 To really get it, you need to immerse yourself in it – it’s a holistic process of reading, watching, and analysis of multiple sources.